 This enormous pre-historic geoglyph welcomes boats to Pisco Bay from the northern face of the Paracas Peninsula.
 Though the design resembles the style and method of the Nazca culture, the candelabro is located many miles away from the famous Nazca lines and it’s unclear who is responsible for it.
 A variety of folk legends have arisen to explain its origin, attributing it to pirates, national hero Jose de San Martín, the Freemasons, and, of course, extraterrestrial aliens.
 Regardless of who created it, this fascinating and enigmatic sight makes for a great photo while you’re in the Pisco area.
 Most boats heading to the Ballestas Islands will pass by the Candelabra and stop for a picture, but make sure you confirm with your tour provider before you depart, just to be sure.

 This enormous natural reserve spans the entire Paracas Peninsula and serves as a sanctuary to countless exotic and endangered species of marine and coastal wildlife.
 In fact, many consider the reserve’s bird population to be the largest concentration of birds in the world.
 Even if bird-watching is not your thing, everyone can appreciate the otherworldly views at this unique juncture where the desert meets the sea.
 Highlights include the beaches of La Mina and Playa Roja, the latter being a stunning red sand beach overlooked by cliffs.
 There are many options to see the Paracas National Reserve, including guided tours by bus, quad-bike or private vehicle and solo adventures by bicycle (however, keep in mind that the reserve is massive and many of the best sights are quite spread out).
-We recommend checking out findlocaltrips.com to see the options available and compare prices from different tour providers.
+Visitors who travel with the Peru Hop bus service will have the opportunity to tour reserve for free with plenty of time to soak in the beautiful views and get Instagram worth pictures.

 The deserts of southern Peru are some of the driest places on the planet, receiving less than an inch of rain per year.
 One nice side effect of this dryness is that ancient ruins and other archaeological sites there tend to remain in a remarkable state of preservation without the ravages of rain and wind eating away at them over the years.
 One such site is the Inca outpost of Tambo Colorado, located about 45 kilometers east of the city of Pisco.
 This administrative center is atypical in that it uses local materials rather than the iconic stone structures for which the Incas are famous.
 The name Tambo Colorado refers to the brightly-colored paint covering the walls of the structure, some of which still remains today.
 Tours are available daily from Pisco or you can hire a private taxi to bring you there.